ArqMicroUAG/electronic-door-lock/README.md

 ### Implemented IoT Solution

-#### Electronic door lock:
+#### Electronic lock trigerred by biometric sensor:
-IoT Solution to control door lock using fingerprints
+IoT Solution to control  lock using fingerprint sensor
 #### Main Components:
-Microcontroller stm32 Blue Pill, using features like: UART, TIMER, and GPIO
+Microcontroller stm32 Blue Pill and arduino, using features like: UART, TIMER, SPI and GPIO
 #### Hardware:
-Servo, fingerprint sensor,  several leds with  a  buzzer, nuts, bolts, etc
+Servo, fingerprint sensor,  several leds, a dipswitch , etc
 #### Use Cases:
-Locking/unlocking a door via biometrics validation.
-Door could be at home or to protect critical assets on a company
+Locking/unlocking a locking mechanism via biometrics validation.
+This proove of concept for a locking mechanism could be implemented on a door, a safe or evena drawer.

 #### Technical Specs – Mechanics components
+Servo Motor: This will be the one in charge of moving the lock upon successful recognition of the fingerprint
+Optional:
-Servo Motor: This will be the one in charge of moving the lock upon successful recognition of the fingerprint Door Latch: The servo will be connected to the latch so it can grant or not access to the person
+  Door Latch-> The servo will be connected to the latch so it can grant or not access to the person

 ### Source code